Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Introduction

-It is conjectured by Corwin and Hammond \cite{CH14} that, up to a height shift, the Airy line ensemble is the unique non-intersecting line ensemble satisfying both the Brownian Gibbs property and stationarity after subtracting a parabola.
-The goal of this conjecture is to characterize Airy line ensemble without relying on the determinantal formula of its finite dinmensional distributions, thus providing a new method for proving convergence in KPZ universality class.
-In particular, this uniqueness conjecture for Airy line ensemble is a key step of an outline stated in \cite{CH16}, which provides a plausible route to conquer the convergence of ${\textrm{KPZ}}_t$ line ensemble to Airy line ensemble as $t$ goes to infinity (under the critical (1/3, 2/3)-scaling and a parabolic shift).
-This will imply the longstanding conjecture that the solution of the narrow wedge initial data KPZ equation converges to the $\textrm{Airy}_2$ process (as $t$ goes to infinity) with a parabolic shift, under horizontal scaling by $t^{2/3}$ and vertical scaling by $t^{1/3}$.
-In this direction, more recently, one of the authors of \cite{CH14}, Hammond, developed a more delicate treatment in \cite{Ham1} for Brownian Gibbs resampling invariance to estimate the modulus of continuity for line ensembles with Brownian Gibbs property (e.g. Airy line ensemble and the line ensemble associated with Brownian last passage percolation).
+Upon discovery, the Brownian Gibbs property has served as a powerful probabilistic tool.
+Recently, one of the authors of \cite{CH14}, Hammond, developed a more delicate treatment in \cite{Ham1} for Brownian Gibbs resampling invariance to estimate the modulus of continuity for line ensembles with Brownian Gibbs property (e.g. Airy line ensemble and the line ensemble associated with Brownian last passage percolation).
 Hammond also established $L^p$-norm bounds (for finite $p > 0$) on Radon-Nikodym derivative of the line ensemble curves (with an affine shift) with respect to Brownian bridges and other refined regularity properties.
 Furthermore in the subsequent papers \cite{Ham2,Ham3,Ham4}, the work in \cite{Ham1} was applied to understanding the geometry of last passage paths in Brownian last passage percolation with more general initial data.
+Another breakthrough is the construction of the Directed Landscape \cite{DOV}, the conjectural central limit of the KPZ universality class \cite{CQR}, where they found that the Airy sheet is already embedded in the Airy line ensemble and the Brownian Gibbs property is a key input of their estimates.

+As the Brownian Gibbs property for Airy line ensemble has proven to be a powerful probabilistic resampling method, it is motivating to embed and study the KPZ equation as the top curve of some Gibbsian line ensemble $\mathcal{H}$.
+This is successfully constructed and explored in \cite{CH16}, called the KPZ line ensemble.
+The construction of the KPZ line ensemble in\cite{CH16} is based on subsequential extraction through O’Connell-Yor semi-discrete direct polymers and the characterization of the KPZ line ensemble through O’Connell-Warren’s \cite{OW} multilayer extension of the solution to the stochastic heat equation with narrow wedge initial data are established in \cite{Nic}.

+While the non-intersecting property for Airy line ensemble $\mathcal{A}$ being a nature of the zero-temperature models, the curves of KPZ line ensemble $\mathcal{H}$ now could go out of order but subject to an exponential penalization.
+More specifically, the KPZ line ensemble enjoys the $\Ham$-Brownian Gibbs property, which is a more general type of Gibbs property compared to Brownian Gibbs property.
+The $\Ham$-Brownian Gibbs property for $\mathcal{H}$ specifies the law of $\mathcal{H}$ inside a compact set $C:= [k_1, k_2]\times [a,b]$ conditioned on the values of $\mathcal{H}$ outside $C$ such that the conditional law is equivalent to that of a few independent Brownian bridges reweighted by a penalization factor for being out order, see an illustration in Figure~\ref{KPZ_line}.